jeanmejias/WeeklyProgress_jeanmejias/README.md

 - [ ] Lesson 13 Add Commits to A Repo **Review Concepts**

 I didn't completed my goals for this week for a lesson.
 I didn't finish lesson 13.
 However, I took a bit more time to read and lerarn a bit more about git and its command lines.

+# week (126th March - 1st April)

+TODO: Continue the web programming with Javascript Lessons

+This week I will dedicate a bit more time to the course, I'll be in holidays, so let put a bit more effort to push it.
+Lessons to finish this week:
+- [ ] Lesson 13 Add Commits to A Repo;
+- [ ] Lesson 14 Tagging, Branching and Merging;
+- [ ] Lesson 15 Undoing Changes;
+- [ ] Lesson 16 Working with Remotes;